Shrikant-Sharma/pharma-compliance-spend-analytics/README.md

 This project answers a question compliance teams ask every quarter: *"Of all the physicians who received payments this year, which ones should we investigate first?"*

 The system combines two complementary statistical methods with a compliance-specific domain rule to produce a **tiered triage queue** that focuses human review on the highest-risk relationships first.
-This same triage logic used in production compliance monitoring at major pharma companies, applied here to publicly available federal data.
+This is the same triage logic used in production compliance monitoring at major pharma companies, applied here to publicly available federal data.

 ---